raixxx-thesis-git/Caerdroia/readme.md

 # Nodeleys (in-dev)
 <img src="nodeleys_logo.jpg" alt="Nodeleys Logo" style="width:50%;">
 Nodeleys is a new lightweight deep-learning framework that works on top of CuPy (CUDA supported NumPy).
 Nodeleys supports automatic differentiation and dynamic computational graphs.
 At this milestone, Nodeleys supports CUDA with the use of CuPy.
-However, CuPy may be altered in the future with a better backend written directly from C/C++ CUDA.
+However, CuPy may be altered in the future version with a better backend written directly from C/C++ CUDA.
 The author of this project is currently still learning how to do so.

 # Genesis BackEnd